Aleksandr-biochem/de_novo_miniprotein_design/README.md

 ```
 $SCRIPTS/prepare_polyV_scaffolds.py -h
-sbatch --job-name="scaffold_prep" --partition=cpu --nodelist=node_name $SCRIPTS/prepare_polyV_scaffolds.py -i HHH_bc
+sbatch --job-name="polyV_prep" --partition=cpu --nodelist=node_name $SCRIPTS/prepare_polyV_scaffolds.py -i HHH_bc
 ```

 As a result `HHH_bc_polyV.list` is produced.
-Copy this file into the folder, where the binder design process will be performed. **Note:** poly-Valone scaffolds should originate from exactly same scaffold files as in `.list` from previous step.
+Copy this file into the folder, where the binder design process will be performed. **Note:** poly-Valine scaffolds should originate from exactly same scaffold files as in `.list` from previous step.

 ## 1. Target preparation